noahwill/datascience/CleaningCaseStudy/README.md

 (999, 218)
 ```

-So, I know that the shape of the data frame is 999 rows by 218 columns. **_What are the column names?_**
+So, I know that the shape of the data frame is 999 rows by 218 columns.
+Since this is country data, I can assume that the rows will be the country names.
+However, it is probably an error that there are 999 rows as I do not believe there are 999 countries represented in the data. **_What are the column names?_**

 ```python
 >>> print(data.columns)